-While dental care in Saudi Arabia is of an equally high quality, it too can be expensive.
-While many employer-provider insurance policies fail to include this for budgetry reasons, many private insurers will include such a service as standard.
+While dental care in Saudi Arabia is of equally high quality, it too can be expensive.
+While many employer-provider insurance policies fail to include this for budget reasons, many private insurers will include such a service as standard.

 Besides the medical aspects that such a private insurance policy can offer some expats also opt for emergency evacuation cover should situations of political turmoil arise.
 While Saudi Arabia is generally a quiet and law-abiding country, serious short-term problems have been experienced in the past, and many expats in such situations were grateful for their additional coverage.

 Under some circumstances, it may be possible to negotiate private medical insurance for Saudi Arabia as part of your expat remuneration package.
 Due to the costs of such policies, this is generally advisable wherever possible.

 Whichever option you eventually opt for, there are two further recommendations to make for speedy and reliable healthcare in Saudi Arabia.
 Firstly, expats should aim to keep their insurance card on them at all times, should it be necessary to present this to the hospital in the case of an emergency.